sanjucs/ml-tools/notes/dl/transformers.md

 $d_k:$ dimensionlity of $K$

+Steps:
+* Dot product $QK^T$ results a matrix of shape $(N, T, T)$ that measures similarity of each query token with all key tokens.
+* For numerical stability, the resultant term is scaled.
+* Softmax converts the result into a probability distribution range, which serves as an attention weight.
+The $t^{th}$ row of this matrix indicates how much attention token t should pay to other tokens.
+* Multiplication with $V$ matrix is equivaluent to creating output vector from weighted sum of $V$.

 When $Q = K = V$, it is called self attention, otherwise called cross attention.

 ### Multi-head attention

 ## Feed Forward Networks
 ## Auto regressive property
 ## Complexity analysis